MiG98789/courselink/README.md

-# Rate My HKUST Course
+# CourseScape
-A Chrome extension to link HKUST course ratings with the Schedule & Quota page
+A Chrome extension to make HKUST's course-related information more accessible